 ROSE GOLD AND RAFFIA

 As said many times before, I didn’t go for one colour and wear it on its own this time.
-Rather than this, I finished my look with my stunning rose gold sandals from Stuart Weitzman (you saw me wearing those sandals once before with the striped ruffled shirt dress over here), that you can shop ON SALE over here.
-And with the raffia basket bag from Nannacay, you can get over here only with the pompoms in a different colour.
+Rather than this, I finished my look with my stunning rose gold sandals from Stuart Weitzman (you saw me wearing those sandals once before with the striped ruffled shirt dress over here), that you can shop.
+And with the raffia basket bag from Nannacay, you can only with the pompoms in a different colour.
 No matter the colour of the pom poms I can assure you, you will love this cute little bag.
 Yes, I have been wearing this bag quite often lately.
 In case you missed, I also wore it with the white suit over here.

 CANDY RUSH OR MAKE ME BLUSH